MicrosoftDocs/windows-itpro-docs/devices/surface/surface-manage-dfci-guide.md

 DFCI includes a streamlined set of UEFI configuration policies that provide an extra level of security by locking down devices at the hardware level.
 DFCI is designed to be used in conjunction with mobile device management settings at the software level.
 Note that DFCI settings only affect hardware components built into Surface devices and do not extend to attached peripherals such as USB webcams.
 (However, you can use Device restriction policies in Intune to turn off access to attached peripherals at the software level).

-You configure DFCI policy settings by editing the DFCI profile from the Microsoft Endpoint Manager Admin Center, as shown in the figure below.
+You configure DFCI policy settings by editing the DFCI profile from Endpoint Manager, as shown in the figure below.

-- **Home > Devices > Windows > Configuration Profiles > “DFCI profile name” > Properties > Settings**
+- Select **Devices > Windows > Configuration Profiles > “DFCI profile name” > Properties > Settings**.

 > ![Configure DFCI settings](images/DFCI-settings-config.png)

 ### Block user access to UEFI settings

 For many customers, the ability to block users from changing UEFI settings is critically important and a primary reason to use DFCI.
-As listed in the followng table, this is managed via the setting **Allow local user to change UEFI settings**.
+As listed in Table 1, this is managed via the setting **Allow local user to change UEFI settings**.
 If you do not edit or configure this setting, local users will be able to change any UEFI setting not managed by Intune.
 Therefore, it’s highly recommended to disable **Allow local user to change UEFI settings.**
 The rest of the DFCI settings enable you to turn off functionality that would otherwise be available to users.
 For example, if you need to protect sensitive information in highly secure areas, you can disable the camera, and if you don’t want users booting from USB drives, you can disable that also.

 ### Table 1.
 DFCI scenarios